Do you have a terrible boss?

 Which enemy is easy to beat?
 The one with his guard down

-Law #21 of the 48 laws of Power suggests to play a sucker to catch a sucker.
+Law #21 of the 48 Laws of Power suggests playing a sucker to catch a sucker.

 Pretend you’re sloppy in your personal life.
 Show a hippie side that’s all about moving on -and God forbid, never about suing-.

 You can do this with stories and off-hand remarks.

-“man, lawyers only take your money and the last thing I’d do on earth is wasting time with courts.
-I leave troubles behind and move on“
+You: man, lawyers only take your money and the last thing I’d do on earth is wasting time with courts.
+I leave troubles behind and move on

 Showing a “moving on” attitude and a naive worldview will make your background work of evidence collection loads easier.

 Which enemy is easy to beat?
 The one the jury will hate